apiban/apiban-client-nftables/README.md

 ## Beta

-This software, if you can call it that, has limited testing, running on only the systems of the developers.
+This software, _if you can even call it that_, has limited testing, running on only the systems of the developers.
 We encourage testing and gladly accept contributions, issues, and comments.

 ## Using apiban-client-nftables